Hazchem: Calculation of Hazchem action code for multi-loads or sites with multiple Hazchem codes

-The second character for the EAC for each of the three substances is Y, S and W. Taking the Y along the top row of the chart and the S along the left hand column, the intersection is at Y and therefore the character for the first two substances would be Y. This resultant character (Y) is then taken along the top row and the character for the third substance (W) is taken along the left hand column.
+The second character for the EAC for each of the three substances is Y, S and W. The correct character to use may be determined with the chart on the right.
+Taking the Y along the top row of the chart, and the S along the left hand column, the intersection is at Y and therefore the character for the first two substances would be Y. This resultant character (Y) is then taken along the top row and the character for the third substance (W) is taken along the left hand column.
 The intersection point is now W. The second character of the code for the three substances is therefore W.

+The second character can also be determined using the table below. when assigning a new character to a multi load EAC three things must be taken into consideration, substance control - if any one of the hazardous chemicals require containment the entire load must be contained, Protection - if any one of the hazardous chemicals require the use of full PPE the entire load requires the use of full PPE, and Violence - if any one of the hazardous chemicals are violent the entire load must be considered violent.

+Working from right to left with the table below, The new second character for a multi load can be determined. the following examples will act as a guideline for the method.